MrBrunotte/foodictionary/readme.md

 The guest user is able to browse and search for recipes but to be able to use all the websites functionalities they need to become a registered user.

+To get the best experiance and understanding of all features of the website, please register as a user and add some recipes.
+When you have registered and logged in you will be able to test all features of FOODictionary.

 ## **Database**